 - Breakdown total video watches by the "month" of the users' join date, to see the contribution of different new user cohorts to current engagement.

 - Calculate conversion from search -> download for users that joined this month

 Does this apply for users without a profile?
 What about for a user that has not done any events?

 First Seen will be defined for any user that has done at least one event.

 If a user has a profile, but no events, First Seen will not be defined for that user.

 Will this work on Groups (eg. First Seen on a Billing Account)?

 Yes, it will be the timestamp of the first event done by that Billing Account.

-First Seen is computed based on the user's event history.
+First Seen is calculated based on the user's event history.
 This means that if events are deleted, either via GDPR or automatically via our data retention policy (by default: after 5 years of it being tracked), First Seen will update itself to the new earliest event timestamp for that user.

-This is calculated at query time, so First Seen will be the timestamp for the first event across the two identities.
+First Seen will be the timestamp for the first event across the two identities.